 Flexibility – We offer a flexible approach without rigid curriculums understanding that there can be many ways to share mindfulness practices with schoolchildren and that a teacher’s approach will differ depending on their students and their school environment.

-Secular – Though mindfulness has its roots in the teachings of the Buddha, we see and share mindfulness as an universal and secular set of practices that can be enjoyed by anybody.
+Non-Religious – Though mindfulness has its roots in the teachings of the Buddha, we see and share mindfulness as an universal and secular set of practices that can be enjoyed by anybody.
 People of all religions and none have been able to enrich their lives with mindfulness.

-Wholistic – We share mindfulness in its broadest sense which is not merely a technique to deal with stress but a holistic approach to life which includes practices for relating to other people, to look deeply into lives and to engage ethically with the world.
+Holistic – We share mindfulness in its broadest sense which is not merely a technique to deal with stress but a holistic approach to life which includes practices for relating to other people, to look deeply into lives and to engage ethically with the world.

 Wake Up Schools is an initiative of Thich Nhat Hanh and his Plum Village community.
 Since finding himself exiled in Europe after speaking out against the war in his native Vietnam, Thich Nhat Hanh has been a pioneer of adapting and teaching mindfulness to western audiences.
 He published the classic meditation guide The Miracle of Mindfulness in 1975 and subsequently many other books on mindfulness.

 Children and families have been welcomed at the annual Summer Opening retreat at Plum Village in France and other retreats around the world meaning he and his community have a wealth of experience in developing ways to successfully share mindfulness practice with young people.

 Since 2008, Thich Nhat Hanh has been emphasising the need to support educators by sharing mindfulness practice.
 He has held retreat for educators around the world and called for a secular movement know as ‘Applied Ethics’ which later became Wake Up Schools.

 For a brochure, click here: Wake Up Schools Brochure